nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:bulb: Tip**<br>

-You can bulk delete tag by either doing:
+You can bulk delete tags from persons with:
-* `tag delete 1 2 3` to delete tags to persons at indexes 1, 2 and 3 or,
+* `tag delete 1 2 3` to delete tags to persons at indexes 1, 2 and 3
-* `tag delete shown` to delete tags to all the shown persons or,
+* `tag delete shown` to delete tags to all the shown persons
 * `tag delete selected` to delete tags to all the selected persons

 </div>